rightjs/rightjs-docs/docs/en/docs/core/class.md

       // the rest of the class
     });

-You can specify several modules by using arrays
+You can specify several modules by using arrays:

     var Klass = new Class({
       include: [Module1, Module2, ...],